totaljs/jComponent/readme.md

 $.components.ready(fn);
 $.components.ready(function(count) { console.log('Components ready:', count); }); // Example.
 // Are the components ready?
 Has a similar functionality like $.ready().

+$.components.clean([timeout]);
+// Cleans all unnecessary components.
+// IMPORTANT: The cleaner is started each 5 minutes.
 ```

 ## Events